 If you have a well stocked pantry, you're never short of a tasty meal.
 We bring you a recipe that you can bring together in under 30 mins with staples like pasta, nuts and dried herbs.

 As our collection of indigenous spices has grown over the years we have loved experimenting with flavours, creating new dishes and putting a fresh spin on old ones.
 My recipe for spaghetti with lemon myrtle, Tasmanian pepperberries, saltbush and macadamias is a celebration of Native Australian flavours.
 I've also included Australian pepitas, which - much like pepperberries - are taken to the next level of taste and texture when toasted.
 Crunchy garlic croutons are a moreish nod to the Italian inspiration, while a generous splash of lemon juice and our vibrant, NSW-produced Tawari Grove Olive Oil brings it all together.
 The result tastes both modern and traditional, complex but simple, sharp and zesty yet comfortingly familiar.
+It's hard to beat a nut-laden curry.

 Whether it's a cashew-rich Korma or a traditional West African Peanut soup, nuts incorporated into a spicy sauce always makes for a sumptuous and satisfying meal.
 I love this take on a classic Thai Red Curry.The addition of sweet potato and peanuts works so well, it's like it was meant to be.
 I'm keeping things simple by using a quality, shop-bought red curry paste.
 Feel free to make a paste from scratch, or just use your favourite brand of pre-made.
 I used our fresh, made-in-store peanut butter and the flavour and texture of the end result was unbeatable.
 Growing up, I was the designated cook in our small family from about the age of 14.
 My dad's New Zealand roots means he can never have enough sweet potato (or kumera) and he'd be very happy eating it with every meal!
 I learnt to come up with a wide variety of sweet potato recipes.
 This one remains a firm family favourite.
 We hope you love it too!
 A note about fresh coriander: I always use the long green stalks of the coriander, not just the leafy bits towards the top.
 Finely chopped and fried off with your other aromatics like ginger and garlic, coriander stalks add so much depth of flavour.
 Remove and discard the very bottom roots, give the coriander a good wash under the tap as dirt gets trapped in the stalks.
-Reserve the leafy parts for garnish and finely dice the green stalks.
-It's our last recipe for 2022, so we thought why not go out with a bang!
+Reserve the leafy parts for garnish and finely dice the green stalks. |

 Categories